Bubble Watch: Who's trending toward the field of 68?

 The Rams won at Texas by one point at the beginning of December, and there are no Quad 1 opportunities remaining on the Atlantic 10 schedule for Mike Rhoades' team.
 Who knows, an outright regular-season A-10 title could be enough for an at-large bid (in the event of a loss in the conference tournament).
 Anyway, if VCU does play its way into the tournament, spectators and, especially, opponents will be confronted with one fearsome defense.

-We've seen this drama before, only it's customarily Saint Mary's taking the leading role.
-A West Coast Conference team endeavors to win at least one of its shots against Gonzaga and not lose any other league games.
-As it happens, San Francisco already fell at home by 13 to the Bulldogs in a game that was much closer than its score would indicate.
-Then the Dons lost back-to-back road games at San Diego and SMC.
-It's possible it could be the Gaels ultimately taking this role again in 2019 after all.
+Sam Merrill and his teammates spent the better part of January beating up on the Mountain West's lower division before winning a tough road game against a good team (at Fresno State, 82-81).
+That outing could be the Aggies' best preparation leading up to next month's potentially profile-defining home game against Nevada. (updated 2/6)

-Sam Merrill and his teammates spent the better part of January beating up on the Mountain West's lower division.
-(To be sure, Utah State did win at New Mexico, a claim Nevada cannot make.)
-Now, however, things are about to get more challenging for Craig Smith's group.
-A tough road test at Fresno State is next, a game that could give the Aggies their best preparation leading up to next month's potentially profile-defining home game against the Wolf Pack.
+The SoCon's never sent an at-large team to the NCAA tournament, but there's a first time for everything.
+Wofford's in this discussion because the Terriers are 20-4 with losses to North Carolina, Oklahoma, Kansas and Mississippi State.
+Mike Young's men additionally own Quad 1 wins at UNC Greensboro and at East Tennessee State.
+Finally, it's worth noting Wofford won at South Carolina by 20, even though that shows up on the profile as a Quad 2 victory.